gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

 #### Ordinal Scale
 - entities have an order/severity
-- an emprirical relational system where P is a non-empty countable set and yo uhave a emprircal relation describing ranking propertis on P
+- an emprirical relational system (P, >~) where P is a non-empty countable set and you have a empirical relation describing ranking properties on P
--  there is also a numerical mathematical strucuture with R as a carrier set and a partial order
+-  there is also a numerical mathematical strucuture (R, >=) with R as a carrier set and a partial order
--  μ: P --> RR is a real value function and you have an oridinal scale iff we can say p is somehow higher than q is the same thing as saying that μ(p) >= μ(q)
+-  μ: P --> R is a real value function and you have an oridinal scale iff we can say p is somehow higher than q is the same thing as saying that μ(p) >= μ(q)
 - there is identity + magnitude
+- properties
+    - p >~ q <==> μ(p) >= μ(q)
+    - transitivity
+    - completeness

 #### Interval Scale
 - mostly will look at nominal and ordinal
 - there are units associated with this one
 - eg if we have ordinal scale of high, med, low - we can say that each is 6, 4, 2
 - not intuitive in software measurement
+- eg temperature w/ transformation between kelvin/c/f
 - algebraic difference structure //
     - A x A cartesian product with interval relation
+    - there is a difference between 2 choices a,b >~ c,d and it is equal
     - there are 5 axioms tis above relation satisfies
         1. Weak Order
         2. Transitivity